jwar28/jwar28/README.md

-# What's up, I'm Javier 🤘
+# Kike here 🤘

-## I'm a college student who's surviving in Latam
+## A college student trying to survive in Latam

-- 🙏 I’m currently learning Angular & Node js.
+- 🙏 Learning everything that I find fun
-- 🦾 Creating new things
+- 🧠 Creating monsters
-- 💻 Future full-stack dev
+- 💻 Doing it my way
 - 😵 Studiying SWE

 ---